-The Cincinnati disability lawyers at Young, Reverman, & Mazzei have an extensive record of success helping disabled individuals and their families recover the financial benefits they need.
+The Cincinnati disability lawyers at Young, Reverman, & Mazzei have an extensive record of success in helping disabled individuals and their families recover the financial benefits they need.
 If you have questions about filing your initial SSD application or believe your original application was wrongfully denied, please call us today at 513-400-0000 or contact us online.

 We offer free consultations to help you understand your options, and we have multiple office locations throughout the greater Cincinnati and Dayton, Ohio, areas, as well as in eastern Indiana and northern Kentucky.

 To receive SSD benefits, you must prove that you have a qualifying impairment.
 Accepted conditions vary widely, but the Social Security Administration (SSA) generally defines a disability as a “physical or mental impairment that prohibits substantial gainful activity and has lasted or is expected to last for at least 12 months or result in death.”

 Applicants must also meet standards regarding work history, Social Security contributions, and work credits.
 Because of the volume of applications the SSA processes, it’s important that those seeking benefits follow the procedure to the letter.

 Many first-time applications are rejected due to simple mistakes such as an incomplete application form or a lack of supporting documentation.
 Other common reasons SSD claims are denied include: